 Study of the institutions of state and local government in a behavioral context.
 D

-POLS 3313 Intro to Political Philosophy: 3 semester hours.
+POLS 3313 Introduction to Political Philosophy: 3 semester hours.

-Examination of selected writings in political philosophy from the classical, Christian and early modern eras.
+Examination of major thinkers and writing in political philosophy from Plato to NATO.
 F, S

-POLS 3326 Recent American Foreign Policy: 3 semester hours.
+POLS 3326 Recent US Foreign Policy: 3 semester hours.

-Study of recent American foreign policy focused on the interrelationship of domestic and foreign policies and the problems of formulating foreign policy in a democratic state.
+Study of recent U.S. foreign policy focused on the interrelationship of domestic and foreign policies and the problems of formulating foreign policy in a democratic state.
 D

-POLS 3350 Special Topics Political Sci: 3 semester hours.
+POLS 3350 Special Topics in Political Science: 3 semester hours.

 Examine and analyze selected topics in politics.
 May be repeated for up to 6 credits.
 D

-POLS 4401 Pol Parties Interest Groups: 3 semester hours.
+POLS 4401 Political Parties and Groups: 3 semester hours.

-The nature and development of political parties and pressure groups as exemplified in the United States.
+The nature and development of political parties and pressure groups.
 S, Su

 POLS 4403 The Presidency: 3 semester hours.